DanielKng/push3-reverse-engineered/README.md

 # Push 3 Reverse Engineering Documentation

-This section contains comprehensive technical documentation of the Ableton Push 3 hardware interface, communication protocols, and control mappings.
+This section contains some technical documentation of the Ableton Push 3 hardware interface, communication protocols, and control mappings.

 Most of the *comparative* analysis is based on Ableton's official Push 2 documentation available on GitHub.
 Since I don't own a Push 2, all *comparisons* are derived from that documentation rather than direct hardware testing.